kuleuven/mango-excels2metadata/README.md

 ```

 If the tabular file is a plain text file, it is possible to specify a column separator
-with the `--sep` option, which has "," as a default:
+with the `--sep` option, which has "," as a default.
+If a wrong separator is provided and
+the parser finds a single column, it will warn you and give you the possibility to correct it.

 ```sh
 python metadata_from_tabular.py setup testdata/testdata.csv test-output.yml --sep ";"